fernandacaron/pynnotate/README.md

     -o output_folder
 ```

-### Explanation of Arguments:

--e or --email: Your email address (required to access GenBank).

--a or --accession: Path to the file containing GenBank accession numbers.
-In this example, we're using examples/accession.csv.

--t or --type: The type of DNA being processed (e.g., mtDNA_animals, mtDNA_plants, rDNA, cpDNA, or other).
-Here, we're using mtDNA_animals.
--f or --features: (Optional) Path to the file listing specific features to extract.
-Here, we're using examples/features.csv.
-If not provided, all features are extracted.
--r or --repeated: (Optional) Path to the file listing features that appear multiple times.
-Here, we're using examples/repeated.csv.
--s or --add_synonyms: (Optional) Path to the file containing additional synonyms.
-Here, we're using examples/synonyms.csv.
--o or --output: (Optional) Directory where output files will be saved.
-If not provided, files are saved in the current directory.
-In this case, a folder named output_folder will be created (if it doesn't exist).

 ### Important Notes:

 Make sure the paths to your input files are correct relative to where you're running the python main.py command.